mcsweeney90/miller-rabin/README.md

 # Miller-Rabin

-Python implementation of the (deterministic) Miller-Rabin primality test for various bases.
+Python implementation of the Miller-Rabin primality test.
 In progress!

 ## Navigation